MatthieuAUBERT/MatthieuAUBERT.github.io/Skills/MySkills.md

 To make beautifull effects, I had to know a lot of softwares used during the development process.
 My school formation gave me access to a lot of tools I could use for everything.

 First, they teach us some soft from the Adobe Creative Suite : Photoshop and Illustrator.
 I admit that I'm not good with Illustrator but I clearly love Photoshop and not only knows it for making textures, I used it a lot when I want to draw or illustrate some ideas (I have a drawing tablet to help me, mouse is clearly not the best).
-I'm pretty close with stylized kind of arts with strong japanese animation / video games inspirations.
+I'm pretty close with stylized kind of arts mostly with strong japanese animation / video games inspirations.

 ## A good knowledge and interests of others Game Development fields